Magento 2 Semantic Search using Open Source LLM enables AI-powered product discovery using semantic search and Natural Language Processing (NLP).

 After the successful configuration of the module, the frontend view will appear as shown in the below image.

-The Search Suggestion feature shows matching products and terms while customers type in the search box.
+The Search Suggestion feature displays matching products and suggested terms while customers type in the search box.

 To start with the query search for the product, customers will enter the search query in the above-displayed search bar.